-Download a fully loaded evaluation copy of Striim for Hazelcast Hot Cache.
+To learn more, see the full press release, visit the Hazelcast Striim Hot Cache product page, or download a fully loaded evaluation copy of Striim for Hazelcast Hot Cache.

-18. Hazelcast Clients
+17. Hazelcast Clients

 This chapter provides information about Hazelcast's client and language implementations, which are listed below: